dino0320/dino0320.github.io/docs/_posts/platform/docker/building-php-cli-environment-by-docker/en/2025-07-06-building-php-cli-environment-by-docker-en.md

 Instead of launching into an interactive shell, this runs the PHP script directly at container startup.

 #### Run PHP Without Creating a File
-If you don’t want to create a separate PHP file, you can skip [Step 1](#1-create-a-php-file) and run this instead:
+If you don't want to create a separate PHP file, you can skip [Step 1](#1-create-a-php-file) and run this instead:

 ```
 $ docker run -it --rm --name php-cli -w /app -v `pwd`:/app php:8.2-cli php -r "echo 'Hello World' .
 PHP_EOL;"